The Mutual Value model, supported by practical processes and tools, transforms the intent to build trust into repeatable behaviour.

 2. To what degree can you successfully achieve this change on your own, or what help do you need?

 For very good reasons you may wish to turn to outside support at which point we can work with you to decide:

 3. What would be the best way to solve the problems and deliver the result?

-Our approach is to collaboratively create bespoke solutions with each Client, however we have created a 5 step programme, tools and support services that reflect the broad needs of the Clients we work with.
-Details of those services can be found in the accompanying pages.
+Our approach is to collaboratively create bespoke solutions with each Client.
+We have created a 5 step programme, tools and support services that reflect the broad needs of Clients with whom we work.
+These 5 steps can be found on our Major Accounts programme page.